abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/howto_build.rst

          export ESDK_ROOT=/local/mnt/workspace/Platform_eSDK_plus_QIM

-The QIMP SDK installation is now complete.
+The Qualcomm IM SDK installation is now complete.
 To develop an application for the device, see `Develop your first application <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-51/content-develop-your-first-application.html>`__.